tidev/titanium-docs/docs/api/titanium/ui.md

 However, there are cases where a device either does not support a specific feature or capability or where it support additional functionality.
-For cases where the device OS supports capabilities that other platforms do not, we attempt to place those capabilities in a separate namespace, such as [Titanium.UI.iPhone](Titanium.UI.iPhone).
+For cases where the device OS supports capabilities that other platforms do not, we attempt to place those capabilities in a separate namespace, such as <Titanium.UI.iPhone>.
 However, in cases where the control is in a common namespace and support additional features, we continue to place that functionality directly on the object.